-5.0 The Designated Safeguarding Lead (DSL)

-- The DSL will be a member of the Senior Leadership Team. - Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
-This responsibility should not be delegated. - DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns. - Governing bodies and proprietors should ensure that the DSL role is explicit in the post-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties.

-- Safeguarding and child protection information will be dealt with in a confidential manner. - The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the local authority. - Safeguarding records will be stored securely in a central place separate from academic records.
-Individual files will be kept for each pupil the school will not keep family files.
-Files will be kept for at least the period during which the pupil is attending the school, and beyond that in line with current data legislation and guidance. - If a pupil moves from our school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
-Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools. - All in-year applications and transfers will also be reported to the local authority.
+5.0 The Designated Safeguarding Lead (DSL) This means the DSL team in our school will be: • The DSL will be a member of the Senior Leadership Lead: Anita Jaswal Team.
+Deputies: Alison Taylor, Emma Emery, • Whilst the activities of the DSL can be delegated to Heather Carty, Millicent Fletcher appropriately trained deputies, the ultimate lead Any stops taken to support a shild/ responsibility for safeguarding and child protection Any steps taken to support a child/ young person who has a safeguarding remains with the DSL.
+This responsibility should not vulnerability must be reported to the be delegated. lead DSL.
+DSLs should help promote educational outcomes by working closely with teachers about children's welfare, Staff will be informed of relevant details safeguarding and child protection concerns. only when the DSL feels their having • Governing bodies and proprietors should ensure that knowledge of a situation will improve the DSL role is explicit in the post-holder's job their ability to support an individual child description and appropriate time is made available to and/or family.
+A written record will be the DSL and deputy DSL(s) to allow them to undertake their duties. made of what information has been shared, with whom, and when.
+Deserves was CDOMC and stars own • Safeguarding and child protection information will be Because we use CPOMS and store our dealt with in a confidential manner. records electronically.
+We hold paper files for Child Protection cases. • The DSL will ensure that the school is clear on parental responsibility for children on roll, and report all identified private fostering arrangements to the We will not disclose to a parent any local authority. information held on a child/young Safeguarding records will be stored securely in a person if this would put the child at central place separate from academic records. risk of significant harm Individual files will be kept for each pupil the school will not keep family files.
+Files will be kept for at least We will record where and to whom the the period during which the pupil is attending the records have been passed and the school, and beyond that in line with current data date. legislation and guidance.
+This will allow the new setting to • If a pupil moves from our school, child protection and continue supporting victims of abuse safeguarding records will be forwarded on to the DSL and have that support in place for when at the new school, with due regard to their confidential the child arrives. nature and in line with current government guidance on the transfer of such records.
+Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools.
+All in-year applications and transfers will also be reported to the local authority.